 It made a vivid impression on me.

 When I was in grade school, I spent days working on school projects that I could do in an hour.
-There are times that I won’t start working until I got a perfect idea.
+There are times that I won’t start working until I get a perfect idea.
 It was not laziness.

 But I did not learn the lesson.